 A pandemic-type crisis such as the one CFOs are confronting now is threatening the timely execution of these activities in highly unique ways.
-For example, organizations may:
+For example, organisations may:

 - Lack information needed to assess their ability to develop and produce quality financial reports with staff members distributed and/or disconnected due to health and safety considerations.